practicalli/clojure/concepts/index.md

 ## Antithesis of Clojure and simple software design
 In Narcissistic Design by Stuart Halloway, the antithesis of the Clojure view of software development is presented as a description of how unproductive and valueless much of the software industry has been in the past.

-Its essentially a guide on what not to do if you are a responsible and professional software developer.
+Its essentially a guide on what to avoid if you are a responsible and professional software developer.

 {% youtube %}
 https://youtu.be/LEZv-kQUSi4